pszemraj/confectionary/CONTRIBUTING.md

 ## Style guidelines:

-- python code should be autopep8 compliant, and preferably formatted with `black`
+- python code should be autopep8 compliant, and preferably formatted with `black`.
+A link to the [black repo](https://github.com/psf/black) is provided.
 - commit messages should be short and concise, present tense, and should contain a [gitmoji](https://gitmoji.dev/) for easy categorization

+---